kaikfnoah/Thesis_Smoke_Recognition/README.md

+# Using RGB-I3D

+For using the RGB-I3D model, we refer to the steps defined in [Project RISE](https://github.com/CMU-CREATE-Lab/deep-smoke-machine).
+However, in this repository we have made a slight adjustment to the i3d_learner file.
+Therefore, when running code for IJmond the ```i3d_learner_ijmond.py``` file is used.
+Also, we refer to this repo for downloading the necessary videos and RGB-I3D models used in this research.

 # Using YOLO

 This image represents the pipeline that was used in this research.
 We refer to the paper to get a better understanding of the exect workings.